 Where To Get These Products

 While vets themselves cannot provide or prescribe CBD for your pet, there are places you can get it.
 This largely involves purchasing CBD which comes from hemp plants, rather than cannabis plants which contain THC as well as CBD.
-For those who aren't aware of the differences, THC is the substance within these plants that is associated with the “high”, while CBD provides the majority of the health benefits.
+For those who aren't aware of the differences, THC is the substance within these plants that are associated with the “high”, while CBD provides the majority of the health benefits.

 By itself, CBD is considered to be a legal substance.
-However, it is going to be important to double check the laws in your area just to be absolutely safe.
+However, it is going to be important to double-check the laws in your area just to be absolutely safe.
 For those in California, you can also now discuss the use of CBD for your pet, and how to safely provide it with the guidance of a medical professional.

 How Could This Change The Landscape For CBD And Similar Products?